 Although known contamination sources have been removed from the FPTA AOC, the Air Force evaluated the potential for SVI.
 The evaluation concluded that there are no structures located on the AOC that can be occupied.
 Consequently, SVI sampling was not performed.
 The AOC is located within the boundary of the operational County Airport.
 Federal Aviation Administration regulations prohibit construction within the AOC boundary.
-However, a land use control will be implemented requiring future property owners to perform a SVI evaluation prior to construction of a new facility within the FT-30 IRP Site boundary (Figure 7) should the Airfield close.
+However, a land use control will be implemented requiring future property owners to perform a SVI evaluation prior or mitigation during, construction of a new facility within the FT-30 IRP Site boundary (Figure 7) should the Airfield close.
 Any such mitigation or evaluation will be coordinated with the EPA and NYSDEC.
-The need for the SVI LUC will be evaluated as part of the 5-Year Review process.
+The need for the SVI Land Use Control (LUC) will be evaluated as part of the 5-Year Review process.